-Earlier OECD analyses of carbon footprints, accounting for global production networks, have contributed to increased awareness of divergences between territorial and resident principles and between production-based and consumption-based (or final demand-based) carbon emissions.
-Understanding these measures, and how they differ, is important for governments to better understand and address greenhouse gas mitigation options.
-This paper provides estimates of carbon emissions embodied in final demand and international gross trade for 65 economies over the period 2005 to 2015 using a revised methodology to allocate territorial emissions to economic output-based emissions (businesses and households) following the resident principle.
-Using OECD's Inter-Country Input-Output (ICIO) tables, and International Energy Agency (IEA) CO2 emissions from fuel combustion statistics, new estimates, benefiting from an improved methodology, have been calculated for the emissions embodied in final demand and in international trade.
-In particular, the following methodological extensions have been introduced: 1) explicit distinctions between territorial and resident principles, economic output and final demand-based emissions as well as emissions embodied in gross imports and exports; 2) estimates by major fuel combustion sources; and, 3) fuel purchases by non-resident industries (road transportation; international aviation and marine bunkers) and households (motor vehicles fuels consumption abroad).
+Earlier OECD analyses of carbon footprints, taking into account global production networks, have contributed to increased awareness of divergences between territorial- or production-based and consumption-based carbon emissions.
+Understanding the differences in these measures is an essential contribution to international climate change discussions and related negotiations.
+This paper provides estimates of carbon emissions embodied in final demand and international gross trade for 65 economies over the period 2005 to 2015 using a revised methodology to allocate territorial emissions to economic output-based emissions (businesses and households).
+Using OECD's Inter-Country Input-Output (ICIO) tables, and International Energy Agency (IEA) CO2 emissions from fuel combustion statistics, new estimates of emissions embodied in final demand and in international trade were generated using a more refined methodology than previous versions.
+In particular, the following extensions were introduced: 1) explicit distinctions between territorial, economic output and final demand-based emissions as well as emissions embodied in gross imports and exports; 2) estimates by major fuel combustion sources; and, 3) fuel purchases by nonresident industries (road transportation; international aviation and marine bunkers) and households (motor vehicles fuels consumption abroad).

-Using the results it is possible to develop a clear view of the role played by international trade in the allocation of emissions to consuming and producing countries.
-Overall, China is the main exporter of carbon emissions and the United States the main importer.
-Whether or not a country is a net exporter or a net importer and how trade in emissions is concentrated, depends on the kind of goods traded and the human, natural and technological resources available within countries.

-With these indicators, it is possible, for example, to observe if countries are reducing their production and consumption of emissions and the degree to which they may be outsourcing production of emissions to more carbon-intensive industrial processes in other countries.
-The outsourcing of emissions is partly a consequence of emerging economies seeking to accelerate their development and participate in higher stages of production of intermediate goods, while firms in developed economies aim to reduce costs due to wages and regulations.
+Using the results it is possible to develop a clear view of the role played by international trade in the allocation of emissions to consumer and producing countries.
+Through these indicators, it is possible, for example, to observe if countries are reducing their production and consumption of emissions and the degree to which they maybe outsourcing production of emissions to more carbon-intensive industries in other countries.
+The outsourcing of emissions is partly a consequence of developing economies need to accelerate their development and improve the poor conditions of their population.

-Overall, world CO2 emissions from fuel combustion increased by about 19% between 2005 and 2015, from 27.1 to 32.3 Gigatonnes (Gt) of CO2 i.e., an annual growth rate of 1.8%.
+Overall, world CO_2 emissions from fuel combustions increased by about 19% between 2005 and 2015, from 27.1 to 32.3 Gigatonnes (Gt) i.e., an annual growth rate of 1.8%.
 During the same period, the world population increased by 12.8%, i.e. an annual growth rate of 1.2%.
-As a result, annual world average emissions per capita increased from 4.1 to 4.4 tonnes of CO2, an increase of about 5.6%, mainly due to increases in emissions and consumption in developing countries.
+As a result, annual world average emissions per capita increased from 4.1 to 4.4 tonnes of CO_2 , an increase of about 5.6%, mainly due to increases in emissions and consumption in developing countries.

-Of the CO2 emitted in 2015, 8.8 Gt, representing about 27% of global CO2 emissions from fuel combustion, is linked to international trade.
+Of the CO2 emitted in 2015, 8.8 Gt, representing 27.2% of global CO2 emissions from fuel combustion, is linked to international trade.
 Seven industrial sectors were responsible for about two-thirds of the CO2 emissions embodied in exports in 2015.
-Namely: 1) Chemicals and non-metallic mineral products (ISIC Rev.4 Divisions 19 to 23), 18.2%; 2) Basic metals and fabricated metal products (24 and 25), 16.1%; 3) Computers, electronic and electrical equipment (26 and 27), 11.6%; 4) Mining and extraction of energy producing products (05 and 06), 6.1%; 5) Machinery and equipment (28), 5.6%; 6) Motor vehicles, trailers and semi-trailers (29), 4.4%; and 7) Textiles, wearing apparel, leather and related products (13 to 15), 3.7%.
+Namely, a) Mining and extraction of energy producing products (ISIC Rev.4 Divisions 05 and 06): 6.1%; b) Textiles, wearing apparel, leather and related products (13 to 15): 3.7%; c) Chemicals and non-metallic mineral products (19 to 23): 18.2%; d) Basic metals and fabricated metal products (24 and 25): 16.1%; e) Computers, electronic and electrical equipment, (26 and 27): 11.6%; f) Machinery and equipment (28): 5.6%; and, g) Motor vehicles, trailers and semi-trailers (29): 4.4%.
+Overall, China is the main exporter of emissions and the United States the main importer.
+Whether or not a country is a net exporter or a net importer and, how trade in emissions is concentrated, depends on the kind of goods traded and the human, natural and technological resources available within countries.